 Grandpa Izzy was a skilled metalworker whose beautiful grill work adorned the halls of their Fteley Avenue brownstone in the Bronx.

 Norman’s mother, Sadie, was born in 1886 into the Biales family.
 She came to the U.S. in 1898, first living in Texas, then Chicago, then moving to New York City, where she married Izzy in 1907.
 Sadie raised four children: Edward, Norman, Mildred and Gloria.
 During the depression, Sadie ran the family-owned “candy store” selling snacks and drinks and other items.

 Norman met Sylvia Schwartz in 1939 and they were married in 1940.
 My sister Joan was born in 1942, my brother Bob in 1945 and I was born in 1952.
-I will talk about my mother’s interesting “lives” in an article near her birthday in February, next year.
+You can read more about my mother here.

 Memories of My Dad